 If you want to cleanse your soul by experiencing the breathtaking natural beauty Iowa features, visiting Okoboji is one of the best day trips from Des Moines.
 Although it will take three hours to reach your destination by car from the capital city, which can be pretty lengthy with kids, the fun activities and scenic beauty are worth it.

-If you have the time, you can stretch your day trip into a weekend getaway by staying in one of the lake-facing hotels or Airbnb offerings and experience everything the town has to offer.
+If you have the time, you can stretch your day trip into a weekend getaway by staying in one of the lake-facing hotels or Airbnb offerings and experiencing everything the town has to offer.

 For outdoor enthusiasts who want to go hiking near Des Moines, Amana Colonies is an ideal destination for day trips and weekend getaways.
 Located only 90 minutes away from the main city, it is a cluster of vintage villages created by German settlers.

 Make sure you take your hiking shoes and gear along with you to explore the Lily Lake wildlife trial in the area.
 You can either hike, run, or even bike along the trail according to your preference while staying safe with social distancing regulations.